xCrystal/crystal-randofuser/README.md

 ### v1.2
 - Fix wrong species bug with special evolutions
-- Johto starters are now available to be caught in the catch 'em ll mode
+- Johto starters are now available to be caught in the catch 'em all mode